Graduate Research and Teaching Assistantships

 The Geosciences department offers Research Assistant (RA) and Teaching Assistant (TA) positions on a competitive basis.
 Please contact a potential advisor to inquire about available RA funding.

-The funds, provided by the generosity of Randolph ‘Bill’ and Cecile Bromery, aim to increase the participation of underrepresented US students within geology and earth sciences.
+Provided by the generosity of Randolph ‘Bill’ and Cecile Bromery, these aim to increase the participation of underrepresented U.S. students within geology and earth sciences.
 Bill Bromery, a distinguished African American geophysicst, served as Commonwealth Professor at UMass, Chancellor of the University of Massachusetts and President of the Geological Society of America.
 He has also received numerous honorary degrees and accolades, including the National Academy of Sciences Outstanding Black Scientist award in 1997.
 Click on the above link to apply.

 ELEVATE draws upon expertise in a wide range of research fields to train graduate students to address resilience and equity in the energy transition towards renewables.
 ELEVATE Fellows receive competitive funding offers of up to 4 years.
 Nominees are expected to be incoming first-year PhD students or current first-year PhD students already at UMass Amherst.